Query governance

 In the Actions column for a target SQL sample, click Trend to view the slow query log analysis details for the SQL statement.
 For more information about slow query log analysis, see Slow query logs.

-You can export and share the data of optimizable SQL statements as needed.
+Export and share optimizable SQL statement data as needed.
 For more information, see best practices.

 -